olcf/pkpass/docs/source/Configuration.rst

 Arguments
 ---------
-The RC file can take the majority of PkPass's arguments so that you do not need to pass them through.
+The RC file (location ~/.pkpassrc, ~/.pkpassrc.yaml, or ~/.pkpassrc.yml) can take the majority of PkPass's arguments so that you do not need to pass them through.
 The only ones that should not be relied upon to work properly are arguments with 'store_true' or 'store_false' attributes.
 The following arguments should work in a pkpassrc file

 .. code-block:: bash